MercuryRising/redis-doc/topics/faq.md

 However to maximize CPU usage you can start multiple instances of Redis in the same box and treat them as different servers.
-At some point a single box may not be enough anyway, so if you want to use multiple CPUs you can start thinking at some way to shard earlier.
+At some point a single box may not be enough anyway, so if you want to use multiple CPUs you can start thinking of some way to shard earlier.

 In Redis there are client libraries such Redis-rb (the Ruby client) and Predis (one of the most used PHP clients) that are able to handle multiple servers automatically using _consistent hashing_.

-## What is the maximum number of keys a single Redis instance can hold? and what the max number of elements in a List, Set, Sorted Set?
+## What is the maximum number of keys a single Redis instance can hold?
+What is the max number of elements in a List, Set, Sorted Set?

 In theory Redis can handle up to 2^32 keys, and was tested in practice to handle at least 250 million of keys per instance.
 We are working in order to